-Figure 3: Heading of the entry TIME1^in the Types list
+Figure 3: Heading of the entry TIME1 in the Types list

-In case of existing pre-released entries of the dictionary DGS-German1, a movie and the HamNoSys of the citation form as well a link to the dictionary entry (here: 354) and further lexical resources are given (cf. fig. 3; Müller et al. 2020).
+In case of existing pre-release entries of the dictionary DGS-German1, a movie and the HamNoSys of the citation form as well a link to the dictionary entry (here: 354) and further lexical resources are given (cf. fig. 3; Müller et al. 2020).
+The HamNoSys notations are non-edited working versions where certain aspects are not explicitly notated, such as the position of the thumb in the types TO-WORK1[^] and FISH1[^].
+In both cases, only the basic hand shape (fist or flat hand) is notated.
+In TO-WORK1[^], an applied or stripped thumb would not be anatomically meaningful; in FISH1[^], the position of the thumb is variable, but irrelevant to the conventionalized meaning and iconic value of the sign.

 When tokens differ from the type/subtype citation form, they are marked with an asterisk in the subtype/type-gloss tier of the transcript as well as in the Types list, e.g. PLANE1.
 Tokens glossed without an asterisk are supposed to represent the citation form of the type or subtype.
+Up to now, only a part of nearly 356,000 tokens have already passed lemma revision (Konrad/Langer 2009).